Skip to content

 We believe that students without an A-Level or BTEC qualification in Maths should not have to miss out on studying engineering at degree level.
 That’s why, if this applies to you, we’ll give you the opportunity to complete a refresher course to improve your mathematical skills.

-Our founding cohort share their experience of studying Global Design Engineering so far and why they think other future engineers will enjoy it.
+Our students share their experience of studying Global Design Engineering so far and why they think other future engineers will enjoy it.

 • “TEDI-London is a place where you will meet inspiring and curious people, whilst learning a subject you enjoy.
 The perks of having such an interactive way of learning is that you will never feel alone when studying and you’ll have great fun while doing it.”